Goldsworth Park Community Association

 All meetings will be in the Community Hall and will commence at 7.30pm.
 All residents of Goldsworth Park are welcome to attend.

-We look forward to seeing you on Tuesday, 25th April for the second public meeting of 2017.
+We look forward to seeing you on Tuesday, 25th July for the third public meeting of 2017.

 In order to keep bureaucracy to a minimum, the Association has a very small Executive Committee consisting of a Chairman, a Vice Chairman, a Treasurer and a Secretary.
 However, many volunteers are busily involved in the halls, the magazine, the lake and various campaigns and activities without holding any formal position.